tomasurdiales/ConfigFiles/README.md

 Also contains a few personal scripts to make some workflows quicker when added to system path and backups of browser bookmarks.

 Files in the Executables folder are to be symlinked to usr/local/bin to be included in PATH.
-Dotfiles in in the general repository are to be symlinked to home directory.
+Dotfiles in the general repository are to be symlinked to home directory.

 :|